-Council offers a cat trapping program that is managed by the City of Ballarat Animal Shelter and Pound.
+Council offers a cat trapping program that is managed by the Ballarat Shelter.
 Cat trapping is the most effective method to reduce the number of stray and nuisance cats in your neighbourhood.
-Should you wish to enquire about the hire of cat traps, please call the City of Ballarat Animal Shelter and Pound on (03) 5334-2075 during business hours.
+Should you wish to enquire about the hire of cat traps, please call the RSPCA Ballarat Shelter on (03) 5334-2075 during business hours.

-Dogs in public places
+Dogs in public places: